jcp650/Kickstarter-analysis/Challenge README.md

 # Kickstarting with Excel

 ## Project Overview
-This project compares the client's Kickstarter campaign for the play *Fever*, with related Kickstarter campaigns in Great Britain.
+This project compares the client's Kickstarter campaign for the play *Fever*, with related Kickstarter campaigns.
 The client launched a Kickstarter campaign to raise funds for this play, and is nearly succesful in reaching the $4,000 goal.

 ### Purpose
 Comparing the performance of the Kickstarter campaign for *Fever* with other campaigns will provide insight into how the client's campaign performed in relation to other campaigns for plays in Great Britain.
 This analysis will provide useful metrics for gauging the success of the *Fever* campaign while informing the launch and structure of future campaigns.